Give Zakat

 What Is Zakat?

-Zakat, a pillar of Islam, holds special significance during Ramadan.
-It's a compulsory form of charity where Muslims donate a portion (usually 2.5%) of their wealth to help the less fortunate.
-During Ramadan, the blessings of giving are multiplied, making it an ideal time to fulfill the Zakat obligation.
-Muslims calculate their Zakat based on their assets, including savings, investments, and gold, ensuring everyone can benefit from the blessings of generosity.
+Zakat, a pillar of Islam, is a compulsory form of charity where Muslims donate a portion (usually 2.5%) of their wealth to help the less fortunate.
+During Ramadan, the blessings of giving are multiplied, making it an ideal time to fulfill this obligation.

-During Ramadan, Zakat becomes even more important.
-Muslims fulfill this obligation to spread blessings and help those in need.
+During Ramadan, Zakat becomes even more important to spread blessings and help those in need.

 Empower Lives with Edhi Foundation's Ramadan Zakat Appeal